sebamarana/WiFirework/README.md

 - Plug it to your powerbank.
 - Check for the WiFirework connection on your phone or laptop, connect to it and insert the password: "ILoveFireworks".
 - Go to your browser while connected to the wifi and search for this ip: "192.168.4.1".
-- Now you can activate it whenever you want!
-Have fun!
+- Now you can activate it (and wait for it to heat up) and then turn it off whenever you want.

 # __**Warnings**__